MeltwaterArchive/lighter/README.md

     DATABASE_PASSWORD: "ENC[NACL,NVnSkhxA010D2yOWKRFog0jpUvHQzmkmKKHmqAbHAnz8oGbPEFkDfyKHQHGO7w==]"
 ```

+**Note**

+Make sure the environment variable name is a valid shell script identifier and supported by [Secretary](https://github.com/meltwater/secretary), only alphanumeric characters and underscores are supported, starting with an alphabetic or underscore character. e.g `DATABASE.PASSWORD` is invalid but `DATABASE_PASSWORD` is valid.

 ## Canary Deployments
 Lighter together with [Proxymatic](http://github.com/meltwater/proxymatic) supports [canary deployments](http://martinfowler.com/bliki/CanaryRelease.html) using
 the `--canary-group` parameter.
 This parameter makes Lighter rewrite the app id and servicePort to avoid conflicts and automatically add
 the metadata labels that Proxymatic use for canaries.
 The `--canary-cleanup` parameter destroys canary instances when they are removed
 from configuration.

 Take care that the `--canary-group` parameter is unique to the deployment job and branch that executes the canary deployment.
 Lighter will clean out canaries with the same group name if they aren't being generated anymore, and if multiple deployment jobs share a group name they'd conflict and destroy each others canaries.

 ### Canaries From Files
 This example use a `*-canary-*` filename convention to separate canaries from normal services.
 In this workflow
 you would copy the regular service file `myservice.yml`, and make any tentative changes in this new
 `myservice-canary-somechange.yml`.
 When the canary has served its purpose you'd `git mv` back or `git rm` the
 canary file.